 An important role of type systems in programming languages is to guarantee the property that programs do not use data (including functions) in inappropriate ways.
 But types can also be used to ensure much more sophisticated properties.
-There are many examples of this in the literature.
-Types have been used to ensure the safety of low level code such as Java Byte Code[36, 5] or typed assembly language[23, 24].
+Types have been used to ensure the safety of low level code such as Java Byte Code[28, 3] or typed assembly language[16, 17].
 These systems use types to model the shape of the stack or register bank to ensure that low level code sequences are used properly (e.g. no stack underflow).
-Types have also been used to model information flow[31, 43, 25] to ensure security properties of systems.
-Types have been used to track resource control, such as the possibility of non-termination [20], or to place upper bounds on the time consumed by a computation[11, 42].
-Types have been used as a means of removing dynamic error tests - for example, to enforce data structure invariants[51] (such as ensuring red-black trees are well formed) or to make code more efficient by removing unnecessary run-time array bounds checks[52].
-Finally, types have been used to track access control, which allows removing (or minimizing) stack inspection overhead as a means of managing capabilities [47, 6].
+Types have also been used to model information flow [23, 35, 18] to ensure security properties of systems.
+Types have been used to track resource control, such as the possibility of non-termination [13], or to place upper bounds on the time consumed by a computation[8, 34].
+Types have been used as a means of removing dynamic error tests for example, to enforce data structure invariants[43] (such as ensuring red-black trees are well formed) or to make code more efficient by removing unnecessary run-time array bounds checks[44].
+Finally, types have been used to track access control, which allows removing (or minimizing) stack inspection overhead as a means of managing capabilities[39, 4].

-We have modelled the important ideas in each of these systems using Ω mega.
-While the properties of these systems could have been modelled by a formal system such as a logical framework (Twelf[30]) or theorem prover (Coq[41] or Isabelle[27]), the properties would be a meta-logical property of the program and external to the implementation.
-In Ω mega they are a property of the implementation, which is enforced by Ω mega's type checker.
-Rather than model an existing application in a formal system, or use a formal system to build a model of an as-yet- unimplemented application and then derive or generate an implementation from this model, in Ω mega, we implement and reason in a single paradigm.
-We illustrate this with simple examples later in the paper.
+As far as the author can tell from the literature, each of these systems was built using a general purpose programming language.
+While the properties of these systems could be modelled by a formal system such as a logical framework or theorem prover such as Coq[33], Isabelle[20], or Twelf[22], the properties are a metalogical property of the program and external to the implementation.
+In $\Omega$ mega they could be a property of the implementation, which could thus be enforced by the programming language.
+Rather than model an existing application in a formal system, or use a formal system to build a model of an as-yet-unimplemented application and then derive or generate an implementation from this model, we can both implement and reason in a single paradigm with $\Omega$ mega.